JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Introduction

-In the solid-phase, molecules can vibrate and absorb infrared light at particular wavelengths producing infrared ice absorption bands.
+In the solid phase, molecules can vibrate and absorb infrared light at particular wavelengths, thereby producing infrared ice absorption bands.
 When studied in combination with laboratory data, useful information about the ice properties can be extracted from these absorption bands \citep{tielens1991interstellar,allamandola1999evolution,boogert2015observations}.
 Carbon dioxide (\ce{CO_2}) in particular has proven to be a valuable tracer for diagnosing the chemical composition and thermal history of interstellar ices.
-First hints of \ce{CO_2} ice emerged when its 15.2 \ce{\mu}m band was \text{observed} at low resolution with the \textit{IRAS} satellite \citep{d1989discovery}, and a firm detection was later confirmed by \citet{graauw1996sws} using observations from the \textit{Infrared Space Observatory (ISO)}.
-Generally considered to be the second most abundant ice species after water (\ce{H_2O}) \citep{ioppolo2011surface, oberg2011spitzer}, \ce{CO_2} has been observed in multiple environments \citep{graauw1996sws,whittet1998detection, gerakines1999infrared,bergin2005spitzer, whittet2007abundance,whittet2009nature, mcclure2023ice}.
-Moreover, in the laboratory, accurate spectroscopic data have been recorded for \ce{CO_2} ice under a number of conditions and several solid state pathways towards \ce{CO_2} have been characterized \citep{palumbo1999solid, oberg2007effect, isokoski2013highly, ioppolo2013surfre} thus, making \ce{CO_2} ideal for studying ices across different astronomical sources.
+First hints of \ce{CO_2} ice emerged when its 15.2 \ce{\mu}m band was \text{observed} at low resolution with the Infrared Astronomical Satellite (IRAS) satellite \citep{d1989discovery}, and a firm detection was later confirmed by \citet{graauw1996sws} using observations from the Infrared Space Observatory (ISO).
+Generally considered to be the second most abundant ice species after water \citep[\ce{H_2O};][]{ioppolo2011surface, oberg2011spitzer}, \ce{CO_2} has been observed in multiple environments \citep{graauw1996sws,whittet1998detection, gerakines1999infrared,bergin2005spitzer, whittet2007abundance,whittet2009nature, mcclure2023ice}.
+Moreover, in the laboratory, accurate spectroscopic data have been recorded for \ce{CO_2} ice under a number of conditions, and several solid-state pathways toward \ce{CO_2} have been characterized \citep{palumbo1999solid, oberg2007effect, isokoski2013highly, ioppolo2013surfre}, thus making \ce{CO_2} ideal for studying ices across different astronomical sources.